 Q: Am I on the waitlist automatically?

 A: No. If you have received a waitlist offer from UCSC, that means that you were granted an option to be on the waitlist.
-You need to tell us “Yes” if you want to be placed on the waitlist.
-Here's how to opt in:
+You need to tell us if you want to be placed on the waitlist.
+Here's how to accept your waitlist option:

 Q: If I am on the waitlist for UCSC, what are my chances of being admitted?

 A: That’s impossible to predict, since it depends on how many admitted students accept UCSC's offer, and how many students opt in for the UCSC waitlist.
 Applicants will not know their standing on the waitlist.
-The Office of Admissions won’t know until mid-May how many applicants -- if any -- will be admitted off the waitlist.
+The Office of Admissions won’t know until the beginning of June how many applicants -- if any -- will be admitted off the waitlist.

 Q: How will I find out if I get an offer of admission?